Our goal for quality education for all

 Academic culture and practices around research evaluation have taken a hit in recent years, with stakeholders across the ecosystem pushing for change...

-Your publishing development manager
+Your publishing development team

 I’m the Quality Education for All Publishing development manager.
 I am the contact for the Emerald Open Research ‘Education and Learning’ gateway and also have responsibility for working closely with the educational research community to explore and deliver innovative open publishing routes.